DuAlmeidaS/ShellScripts/README.md

 # ShellScripts

-Basic folder to store basic scripts that I suppose to sync accross devices...
+Basic folder to store basic scripts that I suppose to sync across devices !